 Kibeom Lee and Michael Ashton, a team of psychologists based in Canada, developed HEXACO in the early 2000s.

-In the view from psychology, character is not simply about goodness for goodness’ sake.
-Character serves a very basic human function: It reveals a person’s deepest intentions toward others.
-What’s more, studies show that character is the “first” in first impressions—the first thing people notice in sizing up others.
+In a sense, the honesty-humility factor in the HEXACO model of personality reflects a person’s moral character.
+Character serves a very basic human function in that it reveals a person’s deepest intentions toward others.
+What’s more, studies suggest that character is one of the firsts in first impressions—a key feature that people try to gauge in sizing up others.
 We want to know whether that stranger standing before us intends to help or harm us—including in situations where our back will be turned.
-We assess a person’s kindness, fairness, honesty, trustworthiness, compassion, and loyalty.

-Character has an inherently moral cast; its mission is to allow us to evaluate others, to judge them.
-And honesty outranks all of the other elements of character: In the absence of honesty, no information from that person is reliable.
+Character’s mission is to allow us to evaluate others, to judge them in the service of developing trust.
+And honesty outranks all of the other elements of character: In the absence of honesty, no information from a person is reliable.
 Trustworthiness influences a person’s likelihood of cooperation with you and how well they are likely to follow through on their commitments to you.

 Like other individual differences, character is influenced by both genetic makeup and environmental factors.
 Studies show that infants as young as nine months have a basic sense of fairness and tend to choose to interact with people who behave fairly.
 There is also evidence that parents do things—such as demonstrating the value of sharing and reciprocity—that may further the development of children’s moral character.
 And the beliefs and values that inform character may be shaped to some degree by culture as well.